Control of Institution - Public/Private

 On Campus Housing

-Bowling Green State University (BGSU) is regarded as one of the top public research institution in the USA.
+Bowling Green State University (BGSU) is regarded as one of the top public research institutions in the USA.
 It provides experiences that enhance lives; thereby, preparing its students for lifelong career growth, lives of engaged citizenship, and leadership in a global society.

 BGSU was established in 1910 as a teacher-training institution.
 Over the years, the functions of Bowling Green were expanded to provide four-year degree programs, starting with the College of Education and the College of Liberal Arts.
 Currently headquartered at Bowling Green, Ohio.